julianusti/rps/README.md

 ## How To Run It

 1. Make sure you are running uptodate version of `Node.JS`.
-We use `node v.
-10`.
+We use `version 10`.
 2. Install all dependecies by running command in your terminal:

 ```